-Each pixel in the diffracted bright field disk can be thought of as a plane wave of electrons which impacted the sample at a slightly different angle, up to a maximum tilt given by the convergence semiangle.
-For highly-defocused probes, this is geometrically equivalent to different positions on the sample surface, and is related to the ``stellar parallax'' phenomenon in astronomy~\cite{bessel1838bestimmung, siebert2005early}. \Cref{fig:parallax}a illustrates the phenomenon for the simulated CNT sample shown in~\cref{fig:dpc}b.
-The two virtual images of the CNT created from the different bright field pixels, coloured purple and pink respectively, highlight the relative shift and tilt of the CNT structure.
-Note that while the virtual images are shown at infinite dose to visually highlight the effect, the algorithm is robust to low dose conditions as we demonstrate below.
+Each pixel in the diffracted bright-field disk can be thought of as a plane wave of electrons which impacted the sample at a slightly different angle, up to a maximum tilt given by the convergence semiangle.
+Geometrically, this corresponds to illuminating different positions on the sample surface, with increasing stride per pixel for increasing defocus, and thus named after the ``stellar parallax'' phenomenon~\citep{bessel1838bestimmung, siebert2005early}. \Cref{fig:parallax}a illustrates the effect for the simulated CNT sample shown in~\cref{fig:dpc}b.
+Two virtual images of the CNT created from different bright-field pixels are shown, coloured purple and pink respectively, highlighting the relative shift and tilt apparent in the CNT structure.
+Note that while the virtual images are shown at infinite dose for visual clarity, the algorithm is robust to low dose conditions as we demonstrate below.